Chornobyl missions

 On the very first day of the war, 24 February 2022, the Russian military invaded and seized the Chornobyl nuclear plant.
 The scene of the worst nuclear disaster in history became one of the early military targets.

-After the liberation of Chornobyl exclusion zone, Ukraine needed to assess the level of damage from Russian military.
+After the liberation of the Chornobyl exclusion zone, Ukraine needed to assess the level of damage from the Russian military.

 Our work

 This story map explains some of the complex radiological issues and the preliminary results of our work in Chornobyl.
-The mission provides an insight into one small part of the recent history of Chornobyl and of Ukraine during wartime.
-Greenpeace continues to investigate the radiological consequences of the Chornobyl disaster, together with Ukrainian scientists.
+The mission offers insight into one small part of recent Chornobyl history and Ukraine’s wartime experience.
+Greenpeace Ukraine and Germany continue to investigate the radiological consequences of the Chornobyl disaster, in collaboration with Ukrainian scientists.

 Learn more about Greenpeace Ukraine’s research work